JasonPuglisi/descent/README.md

 [npm](https://www.npmjs.com/) installed.

 Run `npm i -g yarn` to install [yarn](https://yarnpkg.com/en/).
-Next, run `yarn install` to install Decent's dependencies.
-Finally, run `yarn start` to start Descent's server.
+Next, run `yarn add global gulp` and `yarn` to install Descent's dependencies.
+Finally, run `gulp build` to build Descent's static files, and `yarn start` to start Descent's server.

 Descent's server listens on port 3000 by default, but this can be changed by setting the `DESCENT_PORT` environment variable.
 It's recommended to use a